 Spread of the corona virus in Brazil

-The inhabitants of Brazil are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 2nd, 2020, 7910 infected persons and 299 deaths have been reported in the country.
-The first confirmed infections were reported on February 25th, 2020, which is the date of the official notification.
+By January 18th, 2021, 8511770 infected persons and 210299 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 31st with 1,138 new infected persons.

 Weight and size